 Diet

-Most of the gray partridge’s diet is made up of grains.
+Most of the Gray Partridge’s diet is grains.
 It also occasionally eats insects.

 Life Cycle